bither/bither-doc/faq-English.md

 *Private Key Backup*：

-Choose what you need to back up the private key -> Details top right corner of the interface of the three point button -> Key Management -> Select convenient way do you think the backup
+Choose what you need to back up the private key -> Details top right corner of the interface of the three point button -> private Key Management -> Select convenient way do you think the backup

 *Backup HD Account*: